airbytehq/airbyte/docs/integrations/destinations/exasol.md

 ### Output schema

-Exasol tables become Airbyte Streams and Exasol columns become Airbyte Fields.
+Each Airbyte Stream becomes an Exasol table and each Airbyte Field becomes an Exasol column.
 Each Exasol table created by Airbyte will contain 3 columns:

 * `_AIRBYTE_AB_ID`: a uuid assigned by Airbyte to each event that is processed.
 The column type in Exasol is `VARCHAR(64)`.
 * `_AIRBYTE_DATA`: a json blob representing with the event data.
 The column type in Exasol is `VARCHAR(2000000)`.